 From Anne Hamilton- UK-

-Below are memorabilia from my son-in-law’s grandfather and father
+Below are memorabilia from James side of the family my son-in-law’s grandfather and father

 My grandson Charles sits on his Grandfather’s lap (my SIL James’ Dad)